 The current trend is to increase the surveillance intervals in patients who do not have dysplasia.
 For example, the approach may be to do the surveillance biopsies initially and then a year later.
 If no dysplasia is found, the surveillance can be done every three years.
 Other doctors would do it every two years.
 The bottom line for endoscopists doing surveillance, however, is: "Do it right so we can do it less often."
 There is some evidence showing that patients with cancers found during the course of surveillance have a better survival rate than those who come to the doctor because of cancer symptoms without any previous surveillance.
 The ultimate proof that surveillance works, however, will be obtained only when surveillance is applied to a large population at risk and not just to those who seek medical attention.
 The same issues pertain to other cancer screening tests (such as, mammography and prostate cancer screening).

-The problem is that only 5% of patients who undergo surgery for esophageal adenocarcinoma had been diagnosed with Barrett's esophagus preoperatively.
+The problem is that onlya small percentage of patients who undergo surgery for esophageal adenocarcinoma had been diagnosed with Barrett's esophagus preoperatively.
 Thus, only the 5% with known Barrett's were eligible for surveillance before their surgery.
-In other words, the challenge is not to do more surveillance, but to conduct more screening to identify those who have Barrett's esophagus in the population with chronic GERD.
+The challenge is not to do more surveillance, but to conduct more screening to identify those who have Barrett's esophagus in the population with chronic GERD.

 Other ways to diagnose dysplasia